CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.March 2020

 Of those three facets of pi coming out of those never-ending, never-repeating numbers, the first is the face of continuity.
 It is a perfect ordering system that creates new sets of numbers and flow.
 Also, within those circles and spheres is a deep and abiding symmetry that gives rise to tetrahedrons and octahedrons — see Illustration 2 (above) — which is also a perfection.
 Those symmetries begin to discover symmetries and there is a simple harmony.
 Kepler’s music comes alive well before there is any range for human hearing!

-It is tangible perfection.
+It is a tangible perfection.
 And, it creates our homogeneous and isotropic universe.
 It is a study of perfected states in space-and-time.
+You will notice on every top-level page of this website are the words, CONTINUITY•SYMMETRY•HARMONY.
+Here is our definition of infinity and the foundations of perfection.

 The expansion is now geometric, arithmetic, and exponential.
 And, we do project that Langlands scholars and string theorists have done a major amount of work to define this space and its automorphic forms .
 Here is a discovery process whereby every equation within Langlands programs can be tested within a highly-structured environment.
-Every radius of the sphere (a string) opens Witten’s equations of state with the Seiberg–Witten invariants.
+We need help with simple questions: “Might the radius of our infinitesimal sphere be a string?”
+We need help with more difficult questions, i.e. “Does this model reopen Witten’s equations of state within the Seiberg–Witten invariants?”

+Our little universe gets smaller.
 Base-2 is just one dimension of this expansion.
-This universe appears to us to be opportunistic so may well use base-3, base-5, base-7, base-11 and base-13 to introduce yet even more complex functions for this universe.
-Of course, most notations are included within base-2, base-3 and base-5.
+This universe appears to be opportunistic so may well figure out how to use base-3, base-5, base-7, base-11 and base-13.
+What might be the linear components?
+How would linearity relate to the dynamics of base-2?
+Might there be simple coupling that introduces yet even more complex functions for this universe?
+How would John Wheeler’s infamous wormholes work?
+How do we constructively open our imaginations and its science fiction?

 Within this model all notations are active all the time.
 They build off of each other.